Department Chair Carol Sigelman

 Robin Beltzer, BA ’74, is currently senior HR generalist, academic programs at Barnard College.

-Ingrid “Lisa” Bowleg, MA ’91, PhD ’97, is delighted to report that after graduating from the Department of Psychology with her doctorate in applied social psychology in 1997, she joined the faculty of the Department of Psychology in the rank of professor in 2013.
+Ingrid “Lisa” Bowleg, MA ’91, PhD ’97, is delighted to report that after graduating from the Department of Psychological and Brain Sciences with her doctorate in applied social psychology in 1997, she joined the faculty of the Department of Psychological and Brain Sciences in the rank of professor in 2013.